International cooperation

 No classified information is exchanged between the participants in this cooperation.

-The Committee has also had meetings and been in touch with oversight bodies from other countries - like for example NSIRA in Canada.
 The oversight bodies of Norway, Sweden, Denmark and Finland also meet every other year for a Nordic meeting.

 And in November 2023 the EOS Committee hosted, together with its Swedish and Danish oversight colleagues, the 5th edition of European Intelligence Oversight Conference in Oslo.
+In 2025, Switzerland hosted this conference

 The Committee has also cooperated with the Geneva Centre for the Democratic Control of Armed Forces (DCAF) and Professor Ian Leigh at the Human Rights Centre, University of Durham.
 The collaboration led to a 2003 seminar in Oslo, which in turn led to the publication of a handbook on the oversight of security and intelligence services.
 A similar seminar was held in Oslo on October 2008 as well.
 And in 2015 the book «Making International Intelligence Cooperation Accountable» was published.